-49. What is the procedure if I have received a NO-GO after my short or full proposal, but I consider that one or more evaluators have wrongly assessed my proposal?
+52. What is the procedure if I have received a NO-GO after my short or full proposal but believe that one or more evaluators have wrongly assessed my proposal?

-Each applicant is entitled to submit up to three unsuccessful applications, so you will have (in case of a second submission) another chance.
+Each applicant is entitled to submit up to three unsuccessful applications, so you have (in case of a first or second submission) another chance.
 Nonetheless, if you believe that there has been a procedural error in the evaluation, you will find the means of redress in your rejection letter.
-For more information, please refer to the section on the evaluation review procedure within the EIC Work Programme 2024.
+For more information, please refer to section "E. EVALUATION REVIEW PROCEDURE" of the EIC work programme 2024.

-50. When is the deadline for the submission of my full proposal?
+53. When is the deadline for the submission of my full proposal?

-The deadline for full proposal submission is 17:00:00 (CET) on the cut-off date published in the Horizon Europe F&T Portal.
+The deadline for full proposal submission is 17:00:00 (CET) on the cut-off date published in the EIC Annual Work Programme (please also visit the EIC News section and the F&T Portal for any update).
 It is highly recommended to submit your proposal as early as possible and at least 48 hours before the deadline.
-This will avoid technical problems from occurring.
+This will avoid technical problems (system requirements, local configuration settings, system congestion, etc).

-51. I have submitted my proposal after the 17:00 CET deadline on the cut-off date, will I receive an error message or my proposal is saved for the following cut-off?
+54. I have submitted my proposal after the 17:00 CET deadline on the cut-off date, will I receive an error message or my proposal is saved for the following cut-off?

 You will not receive an error message in response to your late proposal submission.
-Your proposal status will be listed as "submitted" and will be admissible to be evaluated under the following cut-off deadline unless it is the last cut-off deadline of the year.
-You will have the option to keep it in the submission system until the subsequent cut-off.
+Your proposal status will be listed as "submitted" and will be eligible to be evaluated under the following cut-off deadline unless it is the last cut-off of the year.
+You will have the option to keep it in in the submission system until the subsequent cut-off.
 Alternatively, you can withdraw the proposal, update it and then submit in time for the upcoming deadline.
-Withdrawing the proposal before receiving the evaluation result will not count towards the resubmission limit.
-As a condition to be allocated a Seal of Excellence, applicants have to agree that some information within their proposal is shared.

-52. What information is shared and with whom?
+Withdrawing the proposal before receiving the evaluation result will not count toward the resubmission limit.

+55. As a condition to be allocated a Seal of Excellence, applicants have to agree that some information of their proposal is shared.
+What information is shared and with whom?